-This Parking Demand Study was used to develop a parking reduction and shared parking profiles based on the parking demand ratios and methodology provided in the Urban Land Institute's Shared Parking, 2nd Edition, 2005, Handbook.
-Based on the calculation results provided in the Shared Parking Demand Study, peak parking demand for the Project Site would be expected to occur on December weekdays at approximately 2:00 PM in the afternoon, of which the demand would be expected to be 214 vehicular spaces.
+The Study analyzed parking reduction and shared parking profiles based on the parking demand ratios and methodology provided in the Urban Land Institute's Shared Parking, 2nd Edition, 2005, Handbook.
+The Study, indicates that peak parking demand for the Project would be expected to occur on December weekdays at approximately 2:00 PM in the afternoon and result in a demand of 214 vehicular spaces.